 Please note that notwithstanding the above, we may have an obligation due to mandatory legislation to process certain data concerning you.
 For example, we have an obligation deriving from accounting law to retain all original accounting documents for 7 years.
-If such documents in relation to our corporate client or partner include your name, e-mail or other personal data we retain this data because we have to retain the document.
-However, in such case we will only process your personal data for the purpose of complying with the legislation in question and not for any other purposes.
+If such documents in relation to our corporate client or partner include your name, e-mail, or other personal data we retain this data because we have to retain the document.
+However, in such a case, we will only process your personal data for the purpose of complying with the legislation in question and not for any other purposes.
 We may also need to retain your personal data longer if this is needed in relation to a legal claim made against us or making a legal claim by us against the company you are representing.

 In addition, we may process the data in an aggregated or anonymized format, for example for analysis and statistical purposes and to improve and develop our services.

-Who else can use your data?
+Who else handles your data?

 As a general rule, your data is processed within Klaus.
-In connection with rendering of our services to our corporate client we may disclose your data or some of it to third parties.
+In connection with the rendering of our services to our corporate client, we may disclose your data or some of it to third parties.
 Such third parties include for example our partners offering us for example the following services: payment services in our web or mobile application (e.g. Braintree and Chargebee), accounting services, hosting, maintenance, etc.

-When we use third party service providers in the processing of personal data, we have data processing and protection agreements in place not allowing the third-party processors to use your data for other purposes than those determined by us.
+When we use third-party service providers in the processing of personal data, we have data processing and protection agreements in place not allowing the third-party processors to use your data for other purposes than those determined by us.